Neighborhoods · Parkland · All Parkland subdivisions

 Watercrest and the immediate Mews slice around it clock in around ~1,700 residents who skew classic Parkland: median age hovering right around 40–42, households averaging three people, and 80-plus percent of them actual families.
 Think dual-income pros in their late 30s and 40s — finance types commuting to Boca, doctors, entrepreneurs who “work from home” but really mean “work from the lanai while the kids terrorize the splash pad.”

 Low-key diverse (White majority around 54%, solid Hispanic and Black representation, Asian and mixed families rounding it out), but everyone's united in the universal Parkland religion: keeping the lawn perfect and pretending the HOA email chain doesn't stress them out.
 Poverty rate?
 Basically nonexistent.
 Unemployment?
 Also basically nonexistent.
-These folks showed up for the good schools and stayed for the “raise kids who actually go outside” vibe.
+The “raise kids who actually go outside” vibe is doing a lot of the heavy lifting on the keep-them-here side.

 The Pier House · 10,700 Sq Ft of “We're Not in Kansas Anymore”